-- III.7.3.3 In exceptional cases, a member who is granted a probationary appointment, may at the member's request, have the length of that appointment shortened by the appropriate Dean to account for prior experience.
-The association shall be copied on the letter of offer. - III.7.3.4.1 A member with previous combined limited term service within the bargaining unit of one (1) year or less, who is granted a probationary appointment, shall follow the eligibility conditions as set out in III.7.3.1. - III.7.3.4.2 A member with previous combined limited term service within the bargaining unit of more than twelve (12) months, who is granted a probationary appointment may elect to count twelve (12), twenty four (24) or thirty six (36) months of that service as probationary service.
-The member shall advise the Dean of this election at the time of their appointment. - III.7.3.4.3 If a member elects not to count previous limited term service within the bargaining unit as probationary service, then the conditions for eligibility for tenure in III.7.3.1 apply. - III.7.3.5 In exceptional cases, when an appointment is made of a person with a record of outstanding scholarship, tenure may be awarded immediately upon appointment, but only after the relevant Departmental/ Program Personnel Committee and COAP have been consulted. - III.7.3.6 The full details of the appointment including all relevant dates for eligibility to be considered for reappointment and tenure, and associated expectations, such as required academic credentials, shall be provided in the member's letter of appointment.
+- IV.3.1 A member with previous combined limited term service within the bargaining unit of one (1) year or less, who is granted a probationary appointment, shall follow the eligibility conditions as set out in IV.1.1 or IV.2.1. - IV.3.2 A member with previous combined limited term service within the bargaining unit of more than twelve (12) months, who is granted a probationary appointment may elect to count twelve (12), twenty four (24) or thirty six (36) months of that service as probationary service.
+The member shall advise the Dean of this election at the time of their appointment. - IV.3.3 If a member elects not to count previous limited term service within the bargaining unit as probationary service, then the conditions for eligibility for tenure in IV.1 or IV.2 apply.